bereilhp/bucketSigner/README.md

 - **Python 3.11.7**

+This project uses gcloud, and Python is required to ensure proper functionality.
 If you need to install Python, you can download it from the [official website](https://www.python.org/).
 Installing the correct version ensures compatibility and optimal performance of the code.

 ## GCP Service Account Key